Nail biting: Epidemiology

-While it is rare before the age of three, about 30 percent of children between seven and 10 years of age and 45 percent of teenagers engage in nail biting.
-Finally, prevalence decreases in adults.
+While it is rare before the age of three, about 30% of children between seven and ten years of age and 45% of teenagers engage in nail biting.
+Prevalence decreases as subjects increase into adulthood.
 Figures may vary between studies, and could be related to geographic and cultural differences.
 The proportion of subjects that have ever had the habit (lifetime prevalence) may be much higher than the proportion of current nail-biters (time-point prevalence).
 Although there does not seem to be a gender correlation, results of epidemiological studies on this issue are not fully consistent.
 It may be under-recognized since individuals tend to deny or be ignorant of its negative consequences, complicating its diagnosis.
 Having a parent with a mental disorder is also a risk factor.